Erotic City

-"Erotic City", subtitled "Make Love Not War Erotic City Come Alive", is a song by American musician Prince, released as the B-side to the 1984 single "Let's Go Crazy" and the 12" version of the 1986 single "Girls & Boys".
+"Erotic City", subtitled "Make Love Not War Erotic City Come Alive", is a song by American musicians Prince and Sheila E., released as the B-side to the 1984 single "Let's Go Crazy" and the 12" version of the 1986 single "Girls & Boys".
 It was both written and produced by Prince.
 While delivering his speech before the induction of the Funk collective known as Parliament-Funkadelic into the Rock and Roll Hall of Fame in May 1997, Prince explained that "Erotic City" was recorded directly after seeing Parliament-Funkadelic at the Beverly Theatre in Los Angeles in 1983.
 It was re-released on CD on The Hits/The B-Sides in 1993.
+The song can be heard in the comedy film PCU and was included on its soundtrack in 1994, the song was performed by George Clinton and the Parliament Funkadelic.
 The song can be heard in the Spike Lee film Girl 6 and was included on its soundtrack in 1996.
 In 2022, Rolling Stone included "Erotic City" in their list of the "200 Greatest Dance Songs of All Time".

 Composition

 The song starts with a guitar string plucked and whammied, then drops into the drum track (which sounds as if he may have reversed on the 4/8 like a computer).
 The experimental number relies on a strong bass line and a simple keyboard riff.
 The song features Prince's voice both sped up and slowed down at various times to sound like different singers.
 Also featured is Sheila E., in her recording debut (with Prince), who became a close associate with Prince and worked with him extensively over the years.
 Although the song was a B-side to a #1 hit, it received significant radio play.